Payout & Taxes 🧾

 Payslip

-We have replaced the invoice with a payslip, that now gives you a more transparent overview of your actual earnings after taxes.
+You get a payslip, that gives you transparent overview of your actual earnings after taxes.

 Payout Cycle

-With the new Payout and Taxes setup, we keep the old Payout Cycle you are used to, so it easy for you to know, when you are paid.
+With the Payout and Taxes setup, you have a Payout Cycle two times a month, so it easy for you to know, when you are paid.

 CVR, VAT & DVFA

-We hope you embrace this update to your taxes.
-Our aim is to make your life as a Wolt Courier Partner just a bit easier while keeping the same flexibility and freedom.
+Our aim is to make your life as a Wolt Courier Partner just a bit easier with a high level of flexibility & freedom.

 Olivier Hollesen